 100 new jobs for Logan youth living with a disability

-A new multi-million-dollar employment hub opening today will create jobs for more than 100 young people living with a disability across Logan.
+A new multi-million-dollar employment hub opening today will create jobs for more than 100 Logan youth living with a disability.

 The search is on for teenagers from local high schools and young people with disability to begin on-the-job training in administration and supply chain roles, including forklift driver, administration officer, packaging, product assembly, and warehousing.

 Queensland’s leading disability employment charity, Help Enterprises, has spent $3.3 million on the Crestmead Centre of Excellence, which it says will tackle youth unemployment head-on.

 Help Enterprises CEO Kerry Browne said it was designed to be a place where students in Years 10 to 12 build skills and confidence, so they can transition into full-time work once they graduate from high school.
 Currently, there are 3000 students with a disability who attend schools in the Logan and Brisbane Southside area.

 “These are young adults who might otherwise fall through the cracks,” Mr Browne said.

 “Through the centre, they’re getting hands-on experience and skills that they can continue to take into the workforce, and we’re thrilled to be able to offer 100 jobs.”

 Mitchell Grey is one of the many job seekers who has been employed by Help Enterprises.